 Costs for conventional IT are relatively stable.
 The purchasing department controls purchases, and to buy a new server, an employee would need a purchase number.
 Compare this to the open-end contracts companies now have with their cloud providers where employees can scale their IT environment up and down when needed, and it is clear that conventional reporting tools do not fit.

 Combine this with the proprietary billing systems from Cloud Providers mainly focused on IT departments and give little insight into business management.
-It is clear why for many companies, their Public Costs are a black box.
+It is clear why for many companies, their Public Cloud costs are a black box.

 C-Facts Management Control Center- your efficient (public) cloud cost management solution